Rules of visiting and access to tourist facilities of Biebrza National Park

 From 1 January to 30 June the Park Director permit is compulsory.

-- Electric engine boats are allowed on Biebrza river, from 1 July to 31 October, on fishing areas, provided that the boat is reported to the Park and the Director permit is obtained for given year.
+- Electric engine boats are allowed on Biebrza river, from 1 July to 31 October, on fishing areas (the boat has to be registered).

 - Request for above mentioned permit is in Appendix No 1 of this Document.

-- Visitors using elecrtic engine boats have to purchase a ticket of entry on water trails or a valid license for amateur fishing form boat in BbPN.
+- Visitors using elecrtic engine boats have to purchase a ticket of entry on water trails or a valid license for amateur fishing from boat in BbPN.

 - Above mentioned entry ticket is not compulsory for persons entitled for free access to the Park according to paragraph 12 point 7 of Nature Conservation Act e. g.: